shivamiitgoa/shivamiitgoa.github.io/iitgoa-ml/research/projects/precision-agriculture/blog.md

 ## Experiments and Discussion
 Upon exploratory data analysis and data visualization, we were able to find out what are exactly the geographical factors which have been affecting the crop yield over the past decades/centuries throughout different regions/states of India.
 EDA helped us to know what factors affected which crops more and which crops less.
 The *major problem* faced due to which an accurate linear model couldn’t be made was not getting enough datasets.
 We got very a sporadic dataset after taking intersection of all predictors.
 Being the data points so less, we were unable to make a good linear model.

-Here is one of the Linear Model for Wheat in Punjab created by R's lm() funciton after Normalization of data :-
+Here is one of the Linear Model for Wheat in Punjab created by R's lm() function after Normalization of data :-

 <table>
   <tr>